 All in all, I must say that my husband LOVED this meal and so did I. I’ll definitely be doing this again!
 As usual, I’ve included the recipe below if you decide to give it a GO!

-- 2 cups Basmati Brown Rice (Or your favorite choice)
+- 2 cups Basmati Brown Rice (Or your favorite choice of rice)

 - 1 cup vegetable stock (you can also use chicken stock if you choose)

-- Two 15 oz cans Chickpeas (OR 1 bag of soaked dry chickpeas overnight & cooked)
+- 2 (15 oz) cans Chickpeas (OR 1 bag of soaked dry chickpeas overnight & cooked)

-- 1-2 tablespoons scotch bonnet hot sauce (if you enjoy spice, otherwise optional)
+- 1-2 Tbsps scotch bonnet hot sauce (if you enjoy spice, otherwise optional)